 With very many thanks, yours, HAI

-- The letter was posted in image here, but has since been removed. ↩
+- This letter was posted in image by the Fisher Library at UT, but has since been removed. ↩

 - This was Don Theall’s MA thesis from 1951, supervised by McLuhan. ↩